QM-Quality-Manager/v3-docs/content/en/docs/action/tabs/attached_messages.md

 A table showing messages attached to this action.
 There must always be at least one message connected to an action.

 - Hold the cursor over the + symbol in the first column to get more information about a message.
-- Click on the Show message icon Application form magnify.png in the last column in order to look at or edit a message.
+- Click on the Show message icon {{< onlystaticimg src="/images/Application_form_magnify.png" >}} in the last column in order to look at or edit a message.
-- Click on the Detach message icon Application form delete.png to detach the selected message from the action.
+- Click on the Detach message icon {{< onlystaticimg src="/images/Application_form_delete.png" >}} to detach the selected message from the action.

 ### Messages that are not closed